How to Make Your Home More Eco-Friendly

-When it comes to lifestyle and product choices, consumers today are adopting a more eco-friendly mindset — which is why the housing industry is quick to capitalize on this trend.
+Consumers today are adopting a more eco-friendly mindset when it comes to lifestyle and product choices — which is why the housing industry is quick to capitalize on this trend.
 The Medium reported that a rise in environmentally conscious properties has even contributed to the development of a niche market in the travel industry.
 To look into this growing trend deeper, let’s first break down the term “eco-friendly” and what makes a home fit for the description.

 What Makes a Home “Eco-Friendly”

 Eco-friendly is defined as “not environmentally harmful.”
-But the term also refers to the conscious practice of consuming natural resources with practicality and sustainability in mind.
+But the term also refers to consuming natural resources with practicality and sustainability.
 Cutting down on water, electricity, and gas on a daily basis is one way to create a more eco-friendly environment.
 Small habits, like opening the windows to allow natural sunlight and fresh air during the day instead of turning the AC on, can make a huge difference.
-The idea is to be mindful of how you consume both renewable and nonrenewable resources and to keep your carbon footprint at a minimum.
+The idea is to be mindful of how you consume renewable and nonrenewable resources and keep your carbon footprint at a minimum.

 Now that solar energy has increasingly become accessible to homeowners, switching to a greener household is more doable than ever.
-Not only is solar power greener and more efficient, it also saves you the money down the road.
-Installing solar panels has since become a popular alternative for residential owners and businesses alike.
+Not only is solar power greener and more efficient, but it also saves you money down the road.
+Installing solar panels has become a popular alternative for residential owners and businesses.

 But to be an eco-friendly homeowner, you don’t need to make these big changes immediately.
-You can take a few small steps first before shifting to a completely green lifestyle.
+You can take a few small steps, like refillable soap, to reduce your single-use plastics.
+Before shifting to a completely green lifestyle.
 Below are some of the steps that you can take:

 5 Steps on How to Create an Eco-Friendly Home